PixievoltNo1/svelte-webext-storage-adapter/README.md

 It's possible to use `StorageArea` objects not originally part of `chrome.storage`, such as the `chrome-storage-largeSync` package (not linking as it seems to be unmaintained as of this writing).

-Implementors of such objects must provide `get` and `set` methods compatible with [Chrome's implementation](https://developer.chrome.com/extensions/storage#type-StorageArea) (this package does not support Promise-using versions of those methods).
-For the `live` option below to work, they must also implement the `onChanged` property introduced in Chrome 73.
+Implementors of such objects must provide [`StorageArea`](https://developer.chrome.com/extensions/storage#type-StorageArea)'s `get` and `set` methods, accepting callbacks.
+For the `live` option below to work, they must also implement the `onChanged` property.
 They may indicate errors either by setting `chrome.runtime.lastError` (⚠️ but they need to delete it afterwards), or by passing an extra parameter to the callbacks.

 #### `live`

 <i>boolean</i><br>
 <i>Default: `true`</i>

-If `true`, `webextStorageAdapter` will attempt to listen for changes to `options.storageArea` and propagate them to the stores.
+If `true`, `webextStorageAdapter` will listen for changes to `options.storageArea` and propagate them to the stores.
 If a key is deleted from storage, this will set the key's corresponding store to its default value if one was specified in the `keys` parameter, or `undefined` otherwise.

 This will prevent the store group from being garbage-collected.
 If this is a concern, you can call the group's [`unLive` method](#property-unlive) when you're done with it.

-`webextStorageAdapter` supports both `options.storageArea.onChanged` and `chrome.storage.onChanged`.
+This throws an error if used with a 3rd-party area that doesn't support it.

 ```javascript
 // Example